thesephist/zerotocode/content/milestones/introduction-to-html.md

 </p>
 {{</highlight>}}

-The `href` stands for something roughly like "hyperlink reference", and is an _attribute_ we can add specifically to the `<a>` tag to denote where the link should point to.
+The `href` stands for something roughly like "hyperlink reference", and is an _attribute_ we can add specifically to an`<a>` tag to denote where the link should point to.
 In this case, the `href` attribute also has a **value**, which is the URL that the link should navigate the user to, when tapped.
 Attributes all live in side the opening tag of an element, and follows the tag name (`a` in this case).

 Attributes are everywhere.
 We use them to denote where image files are when we add images, what buttons should do, where forms should be sent, where download links are, and so on.
 We'll encounter more and more of these use cases of HTML attributes as we delve deeper into HTML.